Skip to main content

 For instance, testosterone, the primary male sex hormone (also present and important in women), works in concert with growth hormone.
 Both are anabolic, meaning they promote tissue growth and repair.
 Their effects on muscle mass and energy metabolism are complementary.
 Similarly, thyroid hormones, which regulate your body’s metabolic rate, are also linked to the GH axis.

-A healthy is necessary for optimal GH secretion and action.
+A healthy thyroid function is necessary for optimal GH secretion and action.
 These connections mean that any therapeutic intervention aimed at one part of the system must account for its potential effects on the others.
 This is the foundation of a personalized and comprehensive approach to hormonal health.

 Intermediate